 Earthquakes.
 Tornadoes.
 Fire.
 Flood.
 These are just a few of the calamities that might occur in our lives.
 Are you prepared?Take some of the stress away by planning ahead of time.
 One thing families should design is a meeting place.

 Earthquakes.
 Tornadoes.
 Fire.
 Flood.
 These are just a few of the calamities that might occur in our lives.
 Are you prepared?

 Take some of the stress away by planning ahead of time.
 One thing families should design is a meeting place.
 It's terrifying to be unsure where your family members are in a time like this, and having a plan in is the best way to eliminate that worry.

 You'll need more than one meeting place, because different types of emergencies create different needs.

-- Another great idea is to establish a message spot.
 This would be a place where family members could leave a note for others, giving their location in a time of emergency.
-This information will be critical--and an enormous relief--in instances of downed communications.
+This information will be critical—and an enormous relief—in instances of downed communications.
 Examples include under a designated rock in your yard or inside a special container in the storage shed.

 Make sure little children understand about the family meeting places.
 Practicing this is a great idea.

 Choose your designated places soon.
 After all, it should take only a few minutes to settle on the various meeting spots, and can make a huge difference in case of an emergency.